openSUSE/virtx/README.md

 The virtx API service will be listening on port 8080.

+# TODO

+- migration (offline/live) needs more testing and probably changes
+- security is completely missing, implementation is just plain HTTP and libvirt TCP.
+No API keys, certificates etc.
+- Only NFS is implemented as shared storage (no iSCSI)
+- HA features are not implemented yet

 # BUGS

 For some reason for me version go1.23.8 the old pre-1.22 net/http behavior is triggered,